jbhopkins/bioxtasraw/docs/source/tutorial/s4_save_plots.rst

 Note: All of the main plots in RAW ("Profiles", "IFTs", "Series") can be customized in a similar way.
-All of the items in the control panel have the line optiosn dialogs.
+All of the items in the control panel have the line options dialogs.
 All of the plots have plot options.
 Analysis plots (such as the Guinier plot) don't generally have most of these customization options.
-All of the analysis plos will have the ability to set the margins and to zoom/drag to adjust what's visible, not nothing else.
+All of the analysis plots will have the ability to set the margins and to zoom/drag to adjust what's visible, not nothing else.
 The exception to this is the Dimensionless Krakty plot, where you can adjust the line color (but nothing else).